MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -ExceptIfUnscannableDocumentExtensionIs
-The ExceptIfUnscannableDocumentExtensionIs parameter specifies an exception for the rule that looks for the true file extension when the files are unscannable.
+The ExceptIfUnscannableDocumentExtensionIs parameter specifies an exception for the rule that looks for the specified true file extension when the files are unscannable.

+You can specify multiple values separated by commas.

 ```yaml
 Type: MultiValuedProperty